Digital-Preservation-Finland/dpres-sip-compiler/README.rst

 previous versions.

-The tool currently supports only packaging of Music Archive data, with an agreed content preparation rules.
+The tool currently supports only packaging of Music Archive data, with agreed content preparation rules.

 Installation
 ------------